A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 - You may be asked to provide additional documentation or to come for an interview.

-In order to apply for a visa from Thailand you must either be a citizen of Thailand or legally reside (on a tourist visa or a residence permit) here.
+In order to apply for a visa from Thailand you must either be a citizen of Thailand, or Cambodia, or legally reside in Thailand.

-NB: Groups: If two or more people of the same nationality are travelling together, for any kind of purpose, they should register as a group application, not individual application.
-This will guarantee that the applications will be handled in time, and save considerable amount of time at the Embassy.
-If groups are larger than 15 people, they should be divided into smaller subgroups.
+Group registration: If two or more people of the same nationality are travelling together, for any kind of purpose, they should register using the group application, not individual applications.
+This ensures quicker processing time.
+Groups of more than 15 people should be divided into smaller subgroups.

-If there are no more available appointment slots for groups on the Application Portal, please contact VFS directly to submit groups early in the morning.
-Do not change to individual appointments.
+If there are no available appointment slots for groups on the Application Portal, please contact VFS directly to arrange an appointment.
+Do not use individual appointments for groups as this will increase the processing time for the visa applications.

 Gather the necessary documentation